 Travelers with disabilities and medical conditions may call TSA Cares toll free at 1-855-787-2227 prior to traveling with questions about screening policies, procedures and what to expect at the security checkpoint.

 Accessible parking spots are on all levels of the parking garage.
-Garage eleveators are located on each end of the parking garage as well as in the center.
-Syracuse Regional Taxi provides an accessible van for those who use a wheelchair.
-There is no extra charge for this service.
+Garage elevators are located on each end of the parking garage as well as in the center.

 If you need to page someone in the airport you can do so by coming to the Department of Aviation office located across from the Hertz rental car counter between the hours of 8am and 5pm Monday through Friday.
 For paging services during any other time please go to the “Syracuse Hancock International Airport Uniformed Security Division” located in the center terminal.